lxc/go-lxc/README.md

 ## Installing

-lxc only tested on Ubuntu 12.10 with upcoming [LXC 0.9](https://github.com/lxc/lxc/)
+This package requires [LXC 0.9](http://lxc.git.sourceforge.net/git/gitweb.cgi?p=lxc/lxc;a=summary) or newer versions.

+It has been tested on Ubuntu 12.10 (quantal) by manually installing LXC 0.9 or on Ubuntu 13.04 (raring) by using distribution [provided packages](https://launchpad.net/ubuntu/raring/+package/lxc).

     go get github.com/caglar10ur/lxc